-Product Title of Standards or Code of Practice Standard Code Price Non-medical face masks Non-medical face masks -specification CRS 75: 2022 USD 38.91 CARICOM Regional This standard was d small droplets secre COVID-19 virus.
-No symptomatic patient egional Standard CRS 75:2022 , Non-medical face masks - Specificatior Organisation for Standards and Quality (CROSQ). eveloped to establish minimum requirements for non-medical face mask ted during talking, sneezing, singing, breathing and coughing to reduce to n-medical face masks are particularly useful in slowing the spread of dis s.
-These non-medical face masks do not exonerate the user from practic s which are intended to act a he transmission of infectious ease in symptomatic, asymp sing social distancing, effecti as physical barriers to agents like the tomatic and pre- ve hand hygiene, This regional standa a.
-Manufacture which satisfy and other infection prevention control measures.
-Additionally, it is impor of non-medical face masks. rd is intended for use by: rs, importers and distributors of non-medical face masks to assist in mar minimum quality and performance requirements; and ssessment agencies as a basis for assessing imported or locally manufa nufacturing or procuring non- medical face masks In formulating this st andard considerable assistance was derived from the following: ASSOCIATION OF TEXTILE CHEMISTS AND COLORISTS (AATCC).
-A Purpose Textile Face Coverings - Adult ASTM INTERNATIONAL (ASTM).
+COVID RESPONSE STANDARDS Product Title of Standards or Code of Practice Standard Code Price Non-medical face masks Non-medical face masks -specification CRS 75: 2022 USD 38.91 CARICOM Regional This standard was d small droplets secre COVID-19 virus.
+No symptomatic patient respiratory etiquette protected by the use This regional standa a.
+Manufacture which satisfy b.
+Conformity a egional Standard CRS 75:2022 , Non-medical face masks - Specification has be Organisation for Standards and Quality (CROSQ). eveloped to establish minimum requirements for non-medical face masks which ed during talking, sneezing, singing, breathing and coughing to reduce the trans n-medical face masks are particularly useful in slowing the spread of disease in s.
+These non-medical face masks do not exonerate the user from practising soc and other infection prevention control measures.
+Additionally, it is important that of non-medical face masks. rd is intended for use by: s, importers and distributors of non-medical face masks to assist in manufacturi minimum quality and performance requirements; and ssessment agencies as a basis for assessing imported or locally manufactured re andard considerable assistance was derived from the following: ASSOCIATION OF TEXTILE CHEMISTS AND COLORISTS (AATCC).
+AATCC are intended to ac mission of infection symptomatic, asym ial distancing, effect the differently-able ng or procuring nor non-medical face m t as physical barriers to us agents like the optomatic and pre- tive hand hygiene, ed community is also n-medical face masks Purpose Textile Face Coverings - Adult RNATIONAL (ASTM).
 ASTM F3502-21, Standard Specification for Barrier Face Coverings COMMITTEE FOR STANDARDIZATION (CEN).
-CEN CWA 17553: 202 s, methods of testing and use 0, Community face covering ns - Guide to minimu ASSOCIATIO ON FRANCAISE DE NORMALISATION (AFNOR).
-AFNOR SPEC S76-0 01:2020, Barrier masks - G uide to minimum
+CEN CWA 17553: 2020, Com , methods of testing and use munity face coverir ngs - Guide to minimul ON FRANCAISE DE NORMALISATION (AFNOR).
+AFNOR SPEC S76-001:2020 , methods of testing, making and use ), Barrier masks - ( Guide to minimum гасенназкз.
+Product Title of Standards or Code of Practice Standard Code Price Alcohol-based Hand sanitizers Hand sanitizers alcohol-based hand sanitizers-specification CRS 76: 2023 USD 34.06 Abstract: This CARICOM Regional Standard CRS 76:2023, Hand Sanitizers - Alcohol based hand sanitizers - Specification has been developed under the authority of the CARICOM Regional Organisation for Standards and Quality (CROSQ).
+Hands are frequently in contact with other surfaces and contaminated hands readily transfer microorganisms to other surfaces.
+The hands play a significant role in the spread of these microorganisms and to help prevent the spread, proper and regular hygiene is crucial.
+Hand sanitizers aid in interrupting the spread of microorganisms.
+This standard was developed to establish minimum requirements for alcohol-based hand sanitizers to ensure that the product is safe and efficacious.
+This regional standard is intended for use by all manufacturers, importers, distributors and other entities engaged in the production and/or trade of alcohol-based hand sanitizers.
+The following documents were used in the formulation of this regional standard: DIS/GDL/026:2020, Rwanda FDA Guidelines on preparation of alcohol-based hand sanitizers JS 351: 2020, Specification for Instant Hand Sanitizers KS EAS 789:2013, Instant hand sanitizers - Specification